 Influenza is the name of the virus that causes flu and its symptoms.
-It is common, and up to 2 in 10 people develop it each year.
+It is common, and around 15-20% of people develop it each year.

-Influenza commonly causes a fever, sore throat, cough, sore muscles and feeling generally quite poorly.
-Symptoms tend to come on quite fast, as opposed to the gradual onset the common cold brings – different viruses are responsible for colds.
+Influenza commonly causes a fever, sore throat, cough, sore muscles, significant fatigue and feeling generally poorly.
+Symptoms tend to come on quite fast, as opposed to the gradual onset that happens with the common cold.

-For most people, the flu will lead to some days spent in bed feeling rotten.
-For the elderly, young children, or people with other serious medical problems it can be serious, and a number of people die from the flu each year.
+For most people, flu leads to some days spent in bed feeling pretty rotten and for the elderly, young children, or people with other serious medical problems it can be serious, and significant numbers of people die from flu each year.

-Most cases of the flu can be treated at home with rest and good hydration.
-Most people get better over one or two weeks.
+Most cases of the flu can be treated at home with rest and good hydration and most people get better over one or two weeks.

-The flu is very contagious.
-It can be passed in tiny saliva droplets that are in the air from someone coughing, sneezing or even just talking.
+Flu is very contagious as it can be passed in tiny saliva droplets that are in the air from someone coughing, sneezing or even just talking.
 It can also be passed on by touching any surfaces or other people’s hands that are contaminated by droplets, and then touching your mouth or face.

 You are able to pass on the flu virus a couple of days before developing symptoms yourself, and you remain contagious while you have a fever and other symptoms.